Pulsed Dye Laser

 What does it treat?

-Facial redness, thread veins, Rosacea, Pigmentation, scars, skin rejuvenation.
+Pulsed dye laser treats facial redness, thread veins, rosacea, pigmentation, scars, skin rejuvenation.

 How does it work?